Sidon/Sidon.github.io/_posts/2016-6-29-data-visualization-week1.md

 | lifeexpectancy  | 2011 life expectancy at birth (years) The average number of years a newborn child would live if current mortality patterns were to stay the same.                       | 1.
 Human Mortality Database; 2.
 World Population Prospects; 3.
 Publications and files by: history prof. James C Riley; 4.
 Human Lifetable Database |

 # Step 4: Identify a second topic that you would like to explore in terms of its association with your original topic.
 Since first moment that I looked the Gapminder codebook, I saw the possibility to explore the possible relationship between alcohol consumption and life expectancy, and, in addition the possible correlation between Socioeconomic status and alcohol consumption.

-xdfvsdfsdfsdfsdfsfs
-sdfsdfsd